Most family lawyers require a retainer up-front in the thousands of dollars, and an hourly rate of $200 to $1,000 per hour.

 Your assistance may be less formal and less personalized this way, but it can still get the job done.

-If you’re in the market for legal assistance but want to save money, consider an online lawyer or a firm like Rocket Lawyer.
+If you’re in the market for legal assistance but want to save money, consider an online divorce company like Rocket Lawyer.

 Rocket Lawyer: How does it work?